It’s time to make a pact: no more avocado toast.

 Findings show that it’s not just home-prices that call for buyers to be in such spaces of income.
 Similar requirements apply for apartments and condos, too.

-According to the study, those in Vancouver and Toronto must still have an income within the top 25% to swing respective prices of $656,900 and $522,300.
+According to the study, home buyers in Montreal must still have an income within the top 50% to swing prices of $296,600 for a condo.